sgillespie/lambda-calculus/README.md

     2: λ f x. f (f x)
     3: λ f x. f (f (f x))

-Any number `n` is achieved by applying it's first argument, `f`, `n` times, to its second argument, `x`.
+Any number `n` is achieved by applying its first argument, `f`, `n` times, to its second argument, `x`.
 We can generalize this to two functions

     zero: λ f x. x
     succ: λ n f x. f (n f x)